Trepan-Debuggers/kshdb/docs/manpage.rst

 debugged script will appear in a call stack not as the top item but as the item below `kshdb`.

-The `kshdb` script option assumes a version of zsh with debugging support, zsh 4.3.6-dev-2 or later.
+The `kshdb` script option assumes a version of ksh with debugging support, ksh 4.3.6-dev-2 or later.

 The debugger slows things down a little because the debugger has to intercept every statement and check to see if some action is to be taken.